DustinOnGithub/myWeather/README.md

 # Weather app for android devices

 * data from openweathermap.org.
 Using the free version.
-You need your own key
+YOU NEED YOUR OWN KEY
 * chart.js
 * Webview: JS, HTML5, CSS
 * Android: Kotlin